 If you’re wondering how to convert that dresser into a vanity, I’ve got some tips and steps for you!

 I’m just wrapping up a full makeover on our powder room.
-The big reveal is coming next week.
+You can see the big Powder Room reveal here.
 But I thought it was time to show you guys how I modified the drawers for our dresser vanity, in case it helps you in your own dresser to vanity makeover. 🙂 You can also head over to the very first blog post I ever wrote to see how I cut a 4-drawer dresser in half to create this vanity and toy storage.

 And, don’t forget to see what my crafty friends have been up to too.
 I’ve joined up with an awesome group of bloggers to share our latest repair and upcycle projects this month.
 You can find links to their fantastic projects at the end of this DIY. 🙂